kubeservice-stack/logging-engine-benchmark/readme.md

 # Benchmark for Elasticsearch vs VictoriaLogs vs Loki

-Benchmark compares VictoriaLogs with ELK stack and Grafana Loki.
+Benchmark compares VictoriaLogs, ELK stack and Grafana Loki.

 Benchmark is based on: